Takachiho travel guide

 The most recommended activity at Takachiho Gorge is renting

-a boat to experience the river at the base of the canyon.
+a boat to experience the river from the very base of the canyon.

-The view from the water—where you can see the cascading
+The view from the water—where you can witness cascading

 waterfalls and dramatic columnar cliffs simultaneously—is a

-rare sight found in few other places in the world.
+rare spectacle found in few other places in the world.

 Takachiho shrine

-a grove of tall cedars.
-During the day, the shrine’s modest, unpainted
+nestled in a grove of tall cedars.
+During the day, the shrine’s

 Takachiho-no-Yokagura